maiani/mepgl/README.md

 conda activate mepgl
 ```

-You need to activate the `mepgl` environment each session, before running the code.
+You need to activate the `mepgl` environment in each session, before running the code.

 ### Setting precision
 To set the numeric precision, you need to edit `./src/real.cuh` and `./mepgl_lib/launcher_utils.py`